enkron/bakdf/README.md

-* The programm takes all dotfiles as argument;
+* The program takes all dotfiles as argument;
 * Copies that files to a `target`.

 TODO: